nikolasil/vaccineMonitor_3/README.md

 If the virus is not in the virus list it is obvious we dont have to look the bloom filter to see that this id has not made the virus so return **REQUEST REJECTED – YOU ARE NOT VACCINATED**.
 If we have that virus we hash the id and check the 16 bits to be set to 1.
 If all of them are 1 then we send the command to the correct Monitor to take an answer.
+Then if the citizen has done the virus we check if it has passed 6 months.

+I store every request in a list so i can make the statistics in the second command.

 #### /travelStats